yanvow/adhd_ds/index.md

 ## Introduction

 ... there was a princess who needs to be saved from a monster.
-We all know how this story will end.
-But is this really the case for all
+We all know how this will end.
+But is this really the case for every movie?
+Not only can functions and .. be captured into graphes but also does a story line come in all shapes and curves. **https://www.youtube.com/watch?v=oP3c1h8v2ZQ**

 ## It's time to tell you a story about data
+Every time

+### Preprocessing pipeline how do we measure?

+### Dive into the data, visualize the different genres present and typical movie arcs

+### clustering results and explain them based on the above blog

+### emotional vs non-emotional and positive vs negative discussion

+### movie arc analysis

 <a href="//bencentra.com/assets/images/falcon9_large.jpg" data-lightbox="falcon9-large" data-title="Check out the Falcon 9 from SpaceX">
   <img src="//bencentra.com/assets/images/falcon9_small.jpg" title="Check out the Falcon 9 from SpaceX">